 We actively support the Government's Prevent Agenda to counter radicalism and extremism.

 Our Designated Safeguarding Lead is Mrs Kerry Towndrow-Birds (Headteacher).
-Our Deputy Designated Safeguarding Lead is Miss Amanda Gee (deputy Headteacher).
-The Governor with responsibility for safeguarding in our school in Mr Steve Riley.
+Our Deputy Designated Safeguarding Lead is Mr Tim Calcutt (Deputy Headteacher).
+The Governor with responsibility for safeguarding in our school in Mr Vernon Sanderson.

 Staff Safeguarding Guidance and Training informs all of the following